luksgrin/ethglobal-taipei/README.md

 ```
 </details>

-This hackathon project seeks to simplify tornadocash's setup so that it uses `Foundry` instead of the deprecated `Truffle` framework.
+This hackathon project seeks to simplify Tornado Cash's setup so that it uses `Foundry` instead of the deprecated `Truffle` framework.

 ## Setup